etux/jest/README.md

 ```

 Initially, the approach to follow is to use annotation processors to generate the specific code that together with a library that uses reflexion allows the developer to easily introduce ReST Clients on his applications.

+## Query parameters
+Currently the implementation allows the use of query parameters in the form of properties of the request object by the use of reflection for get operations.
+The use of @JeSTQueryParam is optional, in this case.

+## Path parameters
+Currently the implementation allows the use of path parameters in the form of properties of the request object by the use of reflection together with @JeSTPathParam annotations.

 At the moment the implementation is focused on using Jersey Client 2.x as the web services stack, and it requires Java 8.